Scalar neutrino dark matter in BLMSSM: discussion and conclusion

 \section{discussion and conclusion}

-BLMSSM is an U(1) extension of MSSM, and to get it we need to add right-handed neutrinos and new Higgs singlets supperfields to MSSM.
-Through the seesaw mechanism, three light neutrinos get with tiny masses smaller than eV order.
+BLMSSM is the extension of MSSM, and we add right-handed neutrinos, exotic Higgs singlets, exotic quarks and exotic leptons to MSSM.
+Through the seesaw mechanism, three light neutrinos get tiny masses smaller than eV order.
 As we all know, the value of $\Omega_D h^2$ relates to many parameters, such as $\tau_{ii}$ , $\rho_{ii}$ and $\mu_L$.
 Generally speaking, the parameters relating with the cross section of scalar neutrino annihilation can affect the results to some extent.
-We find reasonable parameter space to satisfy the relic density constraint and the lightest scalar neutrino mass is about 350 GeV as LSP in BLMSSM.
+We find reasonable parameter space to satisfy the relic density and direct detection experiments.
+In this condition, the lightest scalar neutrino mass is about 350 GeV as LSP in BLMSSM.

 Now, theoretical physicists have come up with a lot of models for dark matter, and the types of dark matter candidates are also enriched.
 In spite of this, the possibility space of reality is still much bigger than our imagine.
-In our study, the lightest scalar neutrino could be a dark matter candidate in the right range.
-But it is only one of several possibilities.
-Finally, we sincerely hope that mankind can uncover the real veil of dark matter as soon as possible through the full cooperation of theoretical physicists at home and abroad.
+In our study, the lightest scalar neutrino could be a dark matter candidate in the reasonable range.
+In fact, it is one of several possibilities.
+Finally, we sincerely hope that people can uncover the real veil of dark matter as soon as possible through the full cooperation of physicists at home and abroad.

 {\bf Acknowledgments}